Back to Blog

 If you're seeing multiple symptoms or if your child's behavior is getting in the way of their daily life, don't try to figure this out alone.
 The earlier you address mold exposure, the faster kids come back.

 I don't want any family to go through what I went through.
 I offer consultations specifically to help families skip the trial and error.
-Sometimes having someone who's seen this pattern hundreds of times saves you months of confusion and keeps you focused on what actually works.
+Having someone who has lived this and seen this pattern hundreds of times saves you months of confusion and keeps you focused on what actually works.
 If you want a starting point, our mold symptoms assessment can help you see where your family is right now.

 Hope for Recovery